Coronavirus Isolation Is Not A Safe Option For Anyone Facing Domestic Violence

 Advertisement

 According to Glik, those feeling trapped with someone exerting power or control over them will have access to resources and messaging to reach out for help in the coming weeks.
-Organizations like Live Your Dream point survivors of intimate violence to databases where they can find financial resources, shelters to go to, legal protections, domestic violence and child custody resources, transitional housing resources, legal expertise, and emotional tools.
+Organizations like Shelter Safe point survivors of intimate violence to databases where they can find financial resources, shelters to go to, legal protections, domestic violence and child custody resources, transitional housing resources, legal expertise, and emotional tools.

 “If your partner intimidates you, isolates you, or manipulates you, know that it is never okay to be treated in these ways,” said Gilk.
 She also notes that patterns of abuse in straight relationships might be different from what abuse looks like in LGBTQ+ relationships, or domestic violence situations that involve family.